Aktam ancient settlement: History

-The primary descriptions of the existence of the ruins of ancient cities on the southern shore of lake Balkhash date back to the end of the XIX century.
+The primary descriptions of the existence of the ruins of ancient cities on the southern shore of lake Balkhash date back to the end of the 19th century.
 In 1884, the Notes of the West Siberian Department of the Russian geographical society published an article by Colonel V. A. Fischer, dedicated to navigation on the Ili river.
 In this article, the author writes about the ruins of villages and the remains of irrigation structures that could be observed along the dried-up Bakanas.
 In the 1960s, under the leadership of K. A. Akishev, K. M. Baypakov and L. B. Yerzakovich, archaeological research was conducted on the site.
-The settlement of Aktam dates back to the X–XII centuries.
+The settlement of Aktam dates back to the 10th–12th centuries.
 The cities of the southern Balkhash region were relatively short-lived.
-The fragments of pottery can be dated to their origin in the 10th century, life ceased in them at the beginning of the XIII century.
+The fragments of pottery can be dated to their origin in the 10th century, life ceased in them at the beginning of the 13th century.
 The city of Actam was part of a chain of fortified settlements on the route of the medieval caravan routes.
 From Talkhiz, the Northern road followed the Talgar river to a crossing on the Ili river, which was located near the Kapchagai reservoir.
 After it, the path led to Shengeldy, one of the routes then followed to the lower reaches Or along the Ortasu channel (Ili River), where the remains of the cities of Karamergen, Aktam and Agashayak are located to the shore of Balkhash, and then along the Uzun-Aral Peninsula, which almost connects the southern and Northern shores of the lake, leaving a Strait a little more than 8 km wide. then the caravans waded through the Strait and went to the mouth of the Tokrau river and then along its banks went to the foothills of Ulutau.